Knawk/mc-MiniPracticeKit/README.md

 Download [`hotbar.nbt`](https://github.com/Knawk/mc-MiniPracticeKit/raw/master/hotbar.nbt) and place it in your `.minecraft` folder (while the instance isn't running).
 (Back up your existing `hotbar.nbt` file if you have one.)
-This will give you a saved Creative hotbar that includes the MPK, along with some presets for 1.16.1 Any% RSG:
+This will give you a saved Creative hotbar that includes the MPK, along with some presets for practicing modern 1.16.1 Any% RSG splits:

 - Nether enter (like [logwet's Noverworld mod](https://github.com/logwet/noverworld))
+- Bastion enter
-- Fortress enter (sets your inventory and shows nearby fortresses, you pick one to teleport to)
+- Fortress enter
 - Nether exit / blind travel (like [logwet's Blinded mod](https://github.com/logwet/blinded))
 - Stronghold enter / Eye Spy
 - End enter